Case: Public Citizen, Inc. v. Trump

 On February 4, 2025, the defendants moved to consolidate this case, American Public Health Association v.
 Office of Management and Budget (1:25-cv-00167), and Lentini v.
 Department of Government Efficiency (1:25-cv-00166), alleging that all three cases involve the same legal issue and claims and are in the same stage of litigation.

-On February 18, 2025, this case was consolidated with American Public Health Association and Lentini—and all filings going forward are under this case, Public Citizen.
+On February 18, 2025, this case was consolidated with American Public Health Association (APHA) and Lentini—and all filings going forward are under this case, Public Citizen.
 Developments in the consolidated cases will be documented here.

 On March 3, 2025, the Public Citizen plaintiffs filed a notice of dismissal of their action without prejudice.